Rēzekne: Demographics

 Based on the data provided by Latvijas Statistika, the population of Rēzekne was 10,795 in the year 1897.
 It decreased to 9,997 in 1920, while increasing again to 12,620 in 1925 and 13,139 in 1935.

 As a result of the Pale of Settlement, many Jews settled in Latgalia and were confined to the cities.
 In the 19th century, the population of Rēzekne was around 60% Jewish, while Russians formed the largest minority (about 24% in 1897).
 The remainder of the population included Poles, Germans, and a small number of native Latgalians.
 With the economic development following the arrival of the railroad, the population grew steadily, reaching 23,000 by the eve of World War I.

 After Latvia's independence in 1918, the population of ethnic Latvians in the city grew substantially, but Jews still made up slightly over a quarter of the population (25.4% in 1935.)
 In 1939, the population was 13,000.
-During World War II, the Jewish population was annihilated due to the Holocaust, and most other residents were either deported to Gulag camps in Siberia, or fled westwards.
+During World War II, the Jewish population was annihilated, most between July and October 1941, due to the Holocaust.
+Most other residents were either deported to Gulag camps in Siberia, or fled westwards.
 As a result, the post-war population was only 5,000.

 As part of the Soviet Union's policy of Russification, many Russians and Belarusians moved to the city after the Soviet occupation of Latvia at the end of World War II.
 By 1989, Russians accounted for the majority of the population, at 53%.
 After Latvia's independence in 1991, many repatriated to Russia.

 In 1991, the population of Rēzekne was 43,156.
 Since then, the population has decreased to 30,800 (2017), due to a low birth rate, an aging population (the average age in Rēzekne is 40.3 years) (see also ageing of Europe), and a high rate of emigration abroad and to larger cities such as Riga.